arashmario/matlab/README.md

 # matlab
-Code for getting data from Arduino into MATLAB.
+xCode for getting data from Arduino into MATLAB.